-We therefore ran computer simulations to test if differences in exposure across networks (Hypothesis 1) hold across a large number of replications and under different assumptions about network structure and the diffusion process.
-We simulated various networks structures: clustered lattices, random networks, and several small world networks - which can be thought of as being 'in between' a clustered lattice and a random network (Watts and Strogatz 1998).
+We therefore ran computer simulations to test if differences in exposure across networks (hypothesis 1) hold across a large number of replications and under different assumptions about network structure and the diffusion process.
+We first start with the clustered lattice and rewire its links to create one thousand random networks.
+We simulate a thousand diffusion processes of underdog (once-seeded) and dominant (two-seeded) information in each random network, and a million processes of each type of information in the clustered lattice.
+These simulations confirm that, in clustered lattices, views of dominant information surpass those of the underdog.
+In the random network, on the other hand, there was not a significant difference in the views.

+We then varied network structure by altering the probability that links in the clustered lattice are randomly rewired, testing 10 values: 0 (clustered lattice), 10^{-2} , $10^{-1.75}$, $10^{-1.5}$, $10^{-1.25}$, 10^{-1} , $10^{-0.75}$, $10^{-0.5}$, $10^{-0.25}$, and 1 (random network).
 We also tested click rates of 0.09, 0.14, 0.19 (the click rate in our study), 0.24, and 0.29.
-For each network and click rate, we simulated twenty thousand diffusion processes, split across dominant and underdog information.
-These simulations confirm that what we observe for random networks holds across click rates and for small world networks.
-Complete details can be found in the Web Appendix.
+For each network and click rate, we simulated 20 thousand diffusion processes, split across dominant and underdog information.
+These simulations confirm that what we observe for random networks holds across click rates, as well as for low rewiring probabilities.
+Complete details can be found in the appendix.